rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-clusters-from-hosted-kubernetes-providers/eks.md

 ### Service Role Permissions

-Permissions required for Rancher to create service role on users behalf during the EKS cluster creation process.
+These are permissions that are needed during EKS cluster creation, so Rancher can create a service role on the users' behalf.

 ```json
 {